glotzerlab/p4/doc/source/getting-started/installation.rst

    git clone https://github.com/glotzerlab/p4.git

-3. Install the python dependencies.
+3. In your terminal, navigate to p4's root directory and install the python dependencies.

 .. code-block:: bash